Answers To Common Questions About Child Custody In Brevard County

-If you’re a parent going through a divorce (or an unmarried parent going through a breakup), you likely have numerous questions about child custody laws and procedures in Florida.
+If you’re a Satellite Beach parent going through a divorce (or an unmarried parent going through a breakup), you likely have numerous questions about child custody laws and procedures in Florida.
 You’re certainly not alone.
 Prospective clients contact our firm regularly with a wide array of questions.

 Are The Terms Custody And Visitation Outdated?
 Have They Changed?

 In Florida, as in many other states, child custody and visitation are no longer the official terms used in family law procedures.
-Terminology related to each parent’s allotment of time with their children is now called “time sharing,” while the legal authority to make decisions on behalf of children is now called “parental responsibility.”
+Terminology related to each parent’s allotment of time with their children is now called “time-sharing,” while the legal authority to make decisions on behalf of children is now called “parental responsibility.”
 The legal agreement allocating time and responsibility is known as the “parenting plan.”

 How Is Custody (Time Sharing) Determined?
 Are Courts Biased Against Mothers Or Fathers?